HealthengineAU/booking-webhooks/README.md

 ### `booking-submitted`

-This event is triggered after a booking has been made within the HealthEngine platform.
+This event is triggered after a booking has been made within the Healthengine platform.
 An example payload is shown below.

 ```json
 {